Medical-Fitness Technicians

 Personal Context

-Looking at our example's Total Fitness Score we can see that there may be some room for improvement.
+Looking at our example's Total Med-Fit Score we can see that there may be some room for improvement.
 A closer look reveals that their Arm Muscle Fitness Scores are significantly lower than their other Fitness Scores.
 But, is the answer to that apparent "problem area" to simply prescribe twice as many push-ups and inverted-rows as the other exercises for a while until their Arm Muscle Fitness catches up to the others?

 To answer this question, you will need to consider the individual's Personal Context, including: